2019 FLA Conference Schedule

 Timothy Russell, Supervisory Special Agent, Criminal Cyber Squad,

 This presentation will provide a brief overview of the most important fidelity cases that were decided between June 1, 2018 and June 1, 2019.
 Among the cases to be discussed are several important opinions that offer insight into the meaning of the phrase “resulting directly from” and concerning the termination provision.

 Sarah Gurka-Major, Berkley FinSecure

 In the typical social engineering case, the insured wire transfers money to a fraudster’s bank account instead of its vendor’s bank account.
 Most insureds have social engineering coverage for this risk, but there are other avenues of recovery for the insured and the insurer as subrogee.
-These recovery sources include: (1) the vendor or other party whose information was used by the fraudster to send the email(s) at issue; (2) the technology service providers for both the insured and the vendor; (3) the banks which sent/received the wire transfers at issue; and (4) other insurers which may have issued overlapping coverages.
+These recovery sources include: (1) the vendor or other party whose information was used by the fraudster to send the email(s) at issue; (2) the technology service providers for both the insured and the vendor; (3) the banks that sent/received the wire transfers at issue; and (4) other insurers that may have issued overlapping coverages.
 This presentation will focus on the theories of liability and allocation of the loss among these parties, with an emphasis on both legal theories of recovery and practical considerations.